Specialties, Supported Entries and Sweepstakes at AKC Dog Shows

 The major benefit to both the all-breed or group club and the specialty club is that entrants will find it more worthwhile to attend if they can enter, for example, three dog shows instead of just one or two on a given weekend.
 This will tend to increase entries for both clubs’ shows.
 More entries generally translate into more points for the winners as well as more revenues and potentially an improved reputation for the clubs.

 Recognizing the benefits of attracting more dogs, the club hosting the all-breed or group show(s) may offer some incentives for specialty clubs to schedule their event.
-For MSDA’s Spring Event, the specialty club’s subcontracted price for the venue may be significantly less than what it would have to pay for an entirely standalone event.
+For MSDA’s Spring Event, a specialty club’s subcontracted price for the venue may be significantly less than what it would have to pay for an entirely standalone event.
 The specialty club’s entrants also are able to take part in ancillary activities such as MSDA’s bird instinct clinic or a barn hunt “try-it”, which might be more difficult to organize for events attracting a smaller number of dogs.
 MSDA benefits by having more dogs stay to enter its weekend shows, and also gains revenue from parking and other fees such as those charged for the bird instinct clinics.

 The downside of coordination, of course, is that compromises are necessary.
 Neither club will have as much flexibility to do what they want, when and where they want as they would have had if they were putting on an event entirely on their own.